scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 For instance, a ``JSONDict`` would implement the first set of methods to define how to save a dictionary to a JSON file and reload it, while it would implement the second set of methods to define how to convert between a ``JSONDict`` instance and a standard Python dictionary.

 Critically, these two sets of functions are orthogonal.
-Therefore, it should be possible to implement different backend types and different data structures independently, then combine them into concrete classes using multiple inheritance.
+Therefore, it is possible to implement different backend types and different data structures independently, then combine them into concrete classes using multiple inheritance.
-This solution is analogous to the way that language server protocols separate support for programming languages from support for editors, turning a :math:`M \times N` problem into a simple :math:`M+N` problem.
+This solution is analogous to the way that language server protocols separate support for programming languages from support for editors, turning an :math:`M \times N` problem into a simpler :math:`M+N` problem.
 In practice, our synced collections framework comes bundled with a set of backend classes, such as the ``JSONCollection``, and a set of data structure classes, such as the ``SyncedDict``.
 Each of these inherits from ``SyncedCollection`` and implements a subset of its methods, but remains abstract until combined (via multiple inheritance) with a class implementing the remaining methods.
 This design pattern makes defining the functional classes at the bottom of the hierarchy trivial.